 We also offer data license solutions that allow certain customers to use our digital twin data for their own needs.
 We began offering these solutions in 2020.
-License revenue accounted for less than 1% and approximately 8% of our total revenue for the three months ended March 31, 2022 and 2021.
+License revenue accounted for less than 1% and approximately 7% of our total revenue for the three months ended June 30, 2022 and 2021, respectively, less than 1% approximately and 8% of our total revenue for the six months ended June 30, 2022 and 2021, respectively.
 Data licenses to date have been granted as perpetual licenses and are therefore recognized at a point in time upon transfer of control when the customer accepts delivery of the licensed data or other property.
 We expect our license revenue to fluctuate from quarter to quarter based on the number of new licenses purchased by our customers as we obtain new customers for our license solutions and the delivery of our licensed content is accepted by our customers during each quarter.